Archive for Manufactured Home inspection

 What is the Life Expectancy of Manufactured Homes?

-Today’s manufactured homes have a life expectancy of 30 to 55 years, depending on the level of maintenance, according to the U.S. Department of Housing and Urban Development (HUD).
-Although that maybe a true lifespan estimate, but there are a number of variables other than owner care that will affect how long a mobile home lasts:
+Today’s manufactured homes have a life expectancy of approximately 30 to 55 years, depending on the level of maintenance, according to the U.S. Department of Housing and Urban Development (HUD).
+While this estimate is generally accurate, there are several variables beyond owner care that can significantly affect how long a mobile home lasts.

-1. The HUD projection was based on today’s standards for mobile home construction.
-They established a nationwide building code for manufactured homes in 1976, and have ratcheted up the construction standards every few years since then.
-Newer homes are built to be more windstorm and fire resistant, along with other requirements that make the homes sturdier overall.
+1. HUD’s projection is based on modern manufactured home construction standards.
+A nationwide building code for manufactured homes was established in 1976, and construction standards have been strengthened multiple times since then.
+Newer homes are built to be more resistant to windstorms and fire, along with meeting additional requirements that improve overall durability and structural integrity.

-2. While an aging mobile home may still be habitable, there are several downsides to continuing to maintain it.
-Lack of adequate insulation is one problem.
-Older mobiles are notorious for high utility bills during the winter heating or sweltering summer seasons.
-Many have 60 or 100-amp electric panels, which are marginally adequate for today’s higher electric usage.
-Also, the floor plans often feel cramped by modern standards, with narrow hallways and tiny bathrooms.
+2. Although an aging mobile home may remain habitable, there are notable downsides to continuing to maintain an older unit.
+One common issue is insufficient insulation.
+Older mobile homes are well known for high utility costs during cold winters and hot summer months.
+Many also have outdated 60- or 100-amp electrical panels, which are often inadequate for today’s higher electrical demands.
+In addition, older floor plans may feel cramped by modern standards, with narrow hallways and small bathrooms.

-For more information about scheduling a home inspection please call us (714) 353-1360 or contact us online
+For more information about scheduling a professional home inspection, please call us at (714) 353-1360 or contact us online.

 Posted in: Manufactured Home inspection